gXLg/self_/README.md

 When adding new command, don't forget about these three points and make related entries.

+I am working from mobile, and therefore can't upload folders.
+That's why I have uploaded a zip file with all the commands.
+Unzip the file in `commands/`.

 **Prediction module**

 Helps to predict typed commands, based on keyboard layout.